jjshoots/PyFlyt/docs_source/documentation.md

 On _Windows_, additional installation may be required for various Microsoft C++ components.

-## Custom Drones

-If you're interested in constructing your own drone, the best place to get started would be by going through the [examples section](https://github.com/jjshoots/PyFlyt/tree/master/examples/core).
-First, read the [aviary documentation](documentation/core/aviary.md), then the [custom drone example](https://github.com/jjshoots/PyFlyt/blob/master/examples/core/07_custom_uav.py), which demonstrates how to construct a custom drone using various pre-implemented components, listed in the [abstractions](documentation/core/abstractions) section.

-Should you encounter any difficulty in doing so, don't hesitate to [get in touch](https://github.com/jjshoots/PyFlyt/issues)!

 ## Gymnasium Environments

 If all you want are the Gymnasium environments, you can skip everything and go straight to the [Gymnasium Environments](documentation/gym_envs) section.

+## I want to do more!

+A set of helpful examples are provided in [the source repository](https://github.com/jjshoots/PyFlyt/tree/master/examples/core).
+While this documentation provides a detailed overview of PyFlyt, the examples can bring you 80% of the way to a fully fledged user in a couple hours.
+New users are highly encouraged to go through them first.

+## Help Needed!

+Should you encounter any difficulty in doing so, don't hesitate to [get in touch](https://github.com/jjshoots/PyFlyt/issues)!